Homebuilt computer: Development as a hobby

-Building desktop PCs has become a popular hobby for most people, especially for those who play video games (known as "gamers").
-Not only they can build a desktop that can outperform other pre-built models selling in retail stores, but those building their own computer may add whatever components they want, ranging from multiple hard drives, case mods, high-performance graphics cards, liquid cooling, multi-head high-resolution monitor configurations, or using alternative operating systems without paying the so-called "Microsoft tax", such as Linux.
+Building desktop PCs has become a popular hobby for many, especially for those who play video games.
+Customization is a major selling point for homebuilding; hobbyists may add components ranging from multiple hard drives, case mods, high-performance graphics cards, liquid cooling, multi-head high-resolution monitor configurations or alternative operating systems.
+Depending on the components used, a homebuilt computer can outperform pre-built models.

-As prices for components have increased over time, it became less cost-effective for most users to build their own computers.
-On the other hand, pre-built computers continue to improve in quality and performance, with manufacturers offering more options to their computers.
-The growing popularity of laptops and tablets leads to a mobile first design methodology that is difficult for home builders to duplicate economically.
-Despite this, some passionate computer users continue to build their own PCs to enjoy the benefit of having more control over their own machines.
+As prices for components have increased over time, it has become less cost-effective for most users to build their own computers.
+Conversely, pre-built computers continue to improve in quality and performance, with manufacturers offering more options among their computers.
+The growing popularity of laptops and tablets has led to a mobile-first design methodology that is difficult for home builders to duplicate economically.
+Despite this, some enthusiasts continue to build their own PCs to enjoy the benefit of having more control over their own machines.

 With the rise of virtual reality headsets (VR) such as the HTC Vive, the demand for high performance computing has risen.
-Competitive games with their own dedicated tournaments have brought about more builders due to the more effective customization in performance.
+Competitive games with their own dedicated tournaments have brought about more builders due to the more effective customization for performance needs.

 Standardization

-Practically all PCs and some laptops are built from readily interchangeable standard parts.
+Most PCs, and some laptops, are built from readily interchangeable standard parts.
 Even in the more specialized laptop market, a considerable degree of standardization exists in the basic design, although it may not be easily accessible to end-users.
-Although motherboards are specialized to work only with either Intel or AMD processors, all other parts like Graphic processors, RAM, Chassis/Computer cases have been standardized to fit any setup.
-The availability of standard PC components has led to the development of small scale custom PC assembly.
-So-called white box PC manufacturers and commercial "build to order" services range in size from small local supply operations to large international operations.
+Although motherboards are specialized to work only with either Intel or AMD processors, all other parts like graphic processors, RAM, and chassis/computer cases have been standardized to fit any setup.
+The availability of standard PC components has led to the development of small-scale custom PC assembly.
+White box PC manufacturers and commercial "build to order" services range in size from small local supply operations to large international operations.